AltinPajaziti/AltinPajaziti/README.md

 ## About Me

-I'm a passionate software developer from Kosovo with a strong focus on **.NET** and **Angular**.
+I'm a passionate software developer with a strong focus on **.NET** and **Angular**.
 I specialize in building full-stack web applications and love exploring new technologies.
 Currently, I'm honing my skills in **Angular** and **.NET Core**, aiming to take on challenging projects that enhance my growth as a developer.

 - 🌱 I’m currently learning advanced **Angular** techniques and deepening my understanding of **.NET Core**.
 - 👯 I’m looking to collaborate on **.NET** and **Angular** projects, especially in web development and open-source.